hay/dataknead/README.md

 ```

 ## Extending dataknead
-You can write your own loaders to read and write other formats than the default ones (`csv`, `json` and `txt`).
+You can write your own loaders to read and write other formats than the default ones.
 For an example take a look at the [YAML example](https://github.com/hay/dataknead/blob/master/tests/yaml_example.py).

-## Performance
-Performance drawbacks should be negligible.
-See [this small performance test](https://github.com/hay/dataknead/blob/master/tests/performance_test.py).

 ## Remarks
 * Note that `dataknead` is Python 3-only.